Shubhanflash22/Self-Obtained-certificates/README.md

 ## 📚 Usage

 This repository serves as a portfolio and proof of my credentials for professional, academic, and networking purposes.
-Feel free to browse the certificates in the `/certificates` directory or in the root to view my achievements.
+Feel free to browse the certificates in the main directory.

 ## 🏅 Highlights